 As originally issued by the FASB, public companies subject to Securities and Exchange Commission ("SEC") oversight were required to implement FAS 123(R) as of the beginning of the first interim or annual reporting period beginning after June 15, 2005.
 As a result of action by the SEC in April 2005, the adoption of FAS 123(R) has been delayed to the beginning of a company's next fiscal year.
 Accordingly, Allscripts will adopt FAS 123(R) as of January 1, 2006.
 Allscripts intends to continue applying APB 25 to equity-based compensation awards until such time.
-At the effective date of FAS 123(R), Allscripts expects to use the modified prospective application transition method without restatement of prior interim periods in the year of adoption.
-This will result in Allscripts recognizing compensation cost based on the requirements of FAS 123(R) for all equity-based compensation awards issued on and after January 1, 2006.
 For all equity-based compensation awards that are unvested as of January 1, 2006, compensation cost will be recognized for the unamortized portion of compensation cost not previously included in the FAS 123 pro forma footnote disclosure.
-Allscripts estimates the non-cash compensation charge for options granted through March 31, 2005, as the result of adoption of FAS 123(R), to be in the range of \$4.0 million to \$5.0 million for 2006.
+Allscripts estimates the non-cash compensation charge for options granted through June 30, 2005, as the result of adoption of FAS 123(R), to be in the range of \$4.0 million to \$5.0 million for 2006 and \$0.5 million to \$1.0 million for 2007.